Shards should be deployed as a replica set to provide redundancy and high availability.

 Each shard has its own shard-local users.
 These users cannot be used on other shards, nor can they be used for connecting to the cluster via a mongos.

-See Enable Client Access Control for a tutorial on enabling adding users to an RBAC-enabled MongoDB deployment.
+See Enable Auth for a tutorial on enabling adding users to an RBAC-enabled MongoDB deployment.

 © MongoDB, Inc 2008-2016.
 MongoDB, Mongo, and the leaf logo are registered trademarks of MongoDB, Inc.